 Blackwater is located in west Offaly adjacent to Shannonbridge and the west side of the site is located within 1 km of the River Shannon.
 The main section is a relatively large site that is sub-divided into smaller sections by the local topography and by railways and tracks on the site.
-This bog is a pumped bog with the water table significantly lower than the surrounding area.
+This bog has a pumped drainage system.
 The Blackwater Works is located at the southern end of the site and there is one main track that runs in a NE-SW direction towards ash waste facility.
 A railway also runs along this track and there are other branch railways on either side that divide the rest of the site into several main blocks.
 The other main topographical features are a mineral island containing farmland at Leitra Townland, which is excluded from the site, and the Gowlan River, which flows N-S through the central part of the site and also around the NE boundary.

-The vast majority of Blackwater is in active production with Bare Peat being the dominant habitat or is considered production-related cutaway with some recolonising vegetation.
-Other main land-uses include the area zoned for the ash waste facility (storage of ash produced by West Offaly Power), several BOGFOR experimental forestry plots and two constructed wetlands.
-There is a small area adjacent to Gowlan River that is considered cutaway and is out of production.
+The vast majority of Blackwater was in industrial peat extraction until recently with Bare Peat and pioneer vegetation being the dominant habitat.
+Other main land-uses include the area used for the ash waste facility (storage of ash produced by West Offaly Power), several BOGFOR experimental forestry plots and two constructed wetlands.
 Several sections of the site have not been industrialised and still retain some of their semi-natural characteristics.
-Some of these sections with NPWS nature conservation designations.
 The main site has been divided into a series of sub-sections for ease of description (see Habitat Map).